airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

    require a top node at the apex of the hierarchy.
 *  The ``labels`` (previous: ``values``) that are provided in the schema for ontology-based fields, should be considered an addition for convenience and not as being authoritative.
-Repositories can choose to link synonyms to given concepts (e.g., "human" for "*Homo sapiens*") to simply search queries.
+Repositories or applications can choose to link synonyms to given concepts (e.g., "human" for "*Homo sapiens*") to simply search queries.
 Repositories further can provide such a synonym in the ``label`` field upon exporting data.
    However, repositories importing data should verify the correctness of